-- The current state of scientific knowledge considers substances interfering with fertility or with - pre-/postnatal development as likely to act by threshold mechanisms, thus permitting the - 44 determination of a point of departure such as a no observed adverse effect level (NOAEL; - 45 SCOEL 2017).
-However, when it is known that genotoxicity is the underlying mechanism for - 46 the reproductive toxicity of a substance, it is prudent to assume that a threshold - dose/concentration cannot be identified (ECHA Guidance R.8-12). - 48 In case a substance shows adverse effects on reproduction, the OEL should protect workers - 49 from such adverse reproductive effects.
+- 44 The current state of scientific knowledge considers substances interfering with fertility or with - 45 pre-/postnatal development as likely to act by threshold mechanisms, thus permitting the - determination of a point of departure such as a no observed adverse effect level (NOAEL; - 47 SCOEL 2017).
+However, when it is known that genotoxicity is the underlying mechanism for - 48 the reproductive toxicity of a substance, it is prudent to assume that a threshold

-- 1 Because of the relative sensitivity of the rapidly developing individual to specific toxic effects - 2 (especially during pregnancy and lactation), pregnant or lactating women may also represent a - 3 special risk group in the workplace.
-For pregnant workers or workers who have recently given - 4 birth or are breastfeeding, any risks to the safety or health and any possible effect on the - 5 pregnancy or breastfeeding of workers has to be assessed and decided what measure should - 6 be taken to avoid exposure of that workers to such risks (Council Directive 92/85/EEC). - 7 However, at the beginning of pregnancy, workers might not be aware of the pregnancy with - 8 the consequence of possible adverse effects on the offspring.
-Hence, OELs should also protect - 9 the offspring of workers from adverse developmental effects. - 10 When recommending an OEL, available information on reproductive and developmental toxicity - 11 needs to be taken into consideration in considering the appropriate point of departure for - deriving an OEL.
-Where such information is not available, the consequential uncertainty should - 13 be recognised and identified so far as possible.
+- dose/concentration cannot be identified (ECHA Guidance R.8-12). - 2 In case a substance shows adverse effects on reproduction, the OEL should protect workers of - 3 both sexes from such adverse reproductive effects. - 4 Because of the relative sensitivity of the rapidly developing individual to specific toxic effects - 5 (especially during pregnancy and lactation), pregnant or lactating women may represent a - 6 special risk group in the workplace.
+For pregnant workers or workers who have recently given - 7 birth or are breastfeeding, any risks to the safety or health and any possible effect on the - 8 pregnancy or breastfeeding of workers has to be assessed and decided what measure should - 9 be taken to avoid exposure of that workers to such risks (Council Directive 92/85/EEC). - However, at the beginning of pregnancy, workers might not be aware of the pregnancy with - the consequence of possible adverse effects on the offspring.
+Hence, OELs should also protect - 12 the offspring of workers from adverse developmental effects. - When recommending an OEL, available information on reproductive and developmental toxicity - 14 needs to be taken into account in the selection of the appropriate point of departure for - deriving an OEL.
+Where such information is not available, the consequential uncertainty for the - 16 OEL should be recognised and identified so far as possible.